Ladbroke Grove tube station

 Ladbroke Grove (/ˈlædbrʊk ˈɡroʊv/) is a London Underground station.
 It is on the Circle and Hammersmith & City lines, between Latimer Road and Westbourne Park stations, and is located in London fare zone 2.
-The station is set in The Royal Borough of Kensington and Chelsea.
+The station is located in the Royal Borough of Kensington and Chelsea.

 History

 Originally opened by the Hammersmith and City Railway on 13 June 1864, the station was originally named Notting Hill.
 With the extension of that line from Paddington to Hammersmith it was renamed Notting Hill & Ladbroke Grove in 1880 and Ladbroke Grove (North Kensington) on 1 June 1919 before acquiring the present name in 1938.
 The renamings were efforts to avoid confusion with the opening of Notting Hill Gate tube station, which had occurred in 1868.
 The station is named after the street of the same name, where its main entrance is located.

 The station is the nearest to Portobello Road Market and market traders and shopkeepers in the market have started a campaign to have the station renamed Portobello Road in an effort to strengthen recognition of the market's proximity.

 The roundels at platform level do say "For Portobello Road" underneath the station name in smaller text, enabling passengers to alight if they are looking for the market.

 In 2009, because of financial constraints, TfL decided to stop work on a project to provide step-free access at Ladbroke Grove and five other stations, on the grounds that these are relatively quiet stations and some are already one or two stops away from an existing step-free station.
 Ladbroke Grove is two stops away from Wood Lane which has step-free access.
 The project at Ladbroke Grove would have provided two new lifts to platform level and a new step-free entrance. £3.06 million was spent on Ladbroke Grove before the project was halted.